zefhemel/nix-docker/README.md

     vagrant ssh

 If all went well, you're now in a VM that has both Docker and Nix installed and `nix-docker` in its path.

+At this point you need to connect to the VM and have nix setup the vagrant users own custom package stores. execute the follow

+    nix-channel --update
+    nix-env -i hello

 You can now cd into the nix-docker/samples directory to try to build some of the examples.
 Note that the `~/nix-docker` directory is mounted from your host machine, so you can edit your files with your favorite editor and have them available within the VM.